 Room for Improvement

-In staying ahead of competition and keeping up with the modern times, Ford Motor Company of Southern Africa announced that it would introduce new augmentations and product updates on the locally produced Ford Ranger.
+In staying ahead of the competition and keeping up with the modern times, Ford Motor Company of Southern Africa announced that it would introduce new augmentations and product updates on the locally produced Ford Ranger.
 While the Ford Ranger has cemented its legendary status as one of the best-selling vehicles in South Africa, there’s a general feeling that the 2.2 TDCi Auto should be improved to enhance it’s already superb performance and economy in line with Ford’s plan to reintroduce the Ranger to North America buyers in 2019 and as the basis of the highly anticipated Ford Bronco SUV come 2020.

 Part of the upgrades will include improving the integrated SYNC®3.
 The Navigation infotainment system will have a larger 8-inch touch screen.
 All the Ranger models such as the XLT and the Fx4 will be fitted with a standard Front Park Assist, as well as with front-mounted sensors that will complement the currently available Rear Park Assist and the rear-view camera that provide improved visibility and utmost safety particularly when maneuvering the vehicle in extremely tight spaces.